yongyuan7/yongyuan7.github.io/_pages/about.md

 Accurate prediction of fate and transport of contaminants in the environment is a critical step in chemical risk assessment.
 I am interested in systematically predicting toxicity and understanding properties of interest with the help of machine learning, deep learning, and experiments.
 My work includes: 1) predicted pesticide dissipation half-life intervals in plants using molecular fingerprints [Shen et al., 2022.
 Journal of Hazardous Materials, Accepted](); 2) predicted bioaccumulation of organic contaminants in plant roots from soils [Gao and Shen et al., 2022.
 Journal of Hazardous Materials](https://doi.org/10.1016/j.jhazmat.2021.127437); [Gao et al., 2021.
 Environmental Science & Technology](https://doi.org/10.1021/acs.est.1c02376); 3) conducted a laboratory experiment on comparing root concentration factors of antibiotics for lettuce measured in rhizosphere and bulk soils [Shen et al., 2021.
 Chemosphere](https://doi.org/10.1016/j.chemosphere.2020.127677).

 4. Network analysis in epidemiology cohort studies.\
-Exciting updates are coming soon.
+Exciting updates are coming soon [Shen et al., manuscript in prepration]().
 Stay tuned!

 I support open and transparent research, all code for my publications (leading and/or corresponding authors) are available at my [GitHub Repository](https://github.com/YikeShen?tab=repositories); \
 list of my [publications](https://scholar.google.com/citations?hl=en&user=hLvLhVcAAAAJ&view_op=list_works&sortby=pubdate);\